 PROTOTYPE BLIND HOCKEY PUCKS 3 POSTS 3 VOICES

-posted almost 5 years ago #1
+posted about 5 years ago #1

-posted almost 4 years ago #2
+posted about 4 years ago #2

 please note that the Ultra-Violet Mooses, blind hockey club in El Paso, Texas, we have been playing with a regulation puck, 1" hole bored in center, inserted 75decibel buzzer and battery, continuous sound, even when puck airborne or rolling, works entire game very well.
 In contact with a number of players from teams around Canada in various forums, I have yet to gain even a single acknowledgement that they have tried an electric sounding device in a regular puck.